Working in Partnership

 A number of the staff also share their expertise to support & develop others – these include:

-John Gadd (Headteacher) – Treasurer of the West Sussex Primary Headteachers’ Association; President of NAHT (West Sussex Branch)
+John Gadd (Headteacher) – Treasurer of the West Sussex Primary Headteachers’ Association; Vice-president of NAHT (West Sussex Branch)

-Pip Hide (Year Leader) – Local Authority Lead Moderator (Assessment)
+Pip Hide (Teacher) – Local Authority Lead Moderator (Assessment)

 Kim Noble (Science Subject Leader) – accredited STEM Leading Teacher & Primary Science Lead Teacher on behalf of the Millais Teaching School Alliance

 James Garner (Assistant Headteacher) – Specialist Leader in Education (SLE)

 Ben Cornford (ICT/Computing Subject Leader) – CEOP Ambassador (supporting e-safety in schools) and Microsoft Certified Educator

 Emily Thoms (Class Teacher) – Forest & Beach Schools’ Leader